astfalckl/bskernel/README.md

 This package accompanies the paper

 LC Astfalck.
-(2025). *‘’Universal approximation of auto-covariance functions via spline kernels’’*.
-Submitted to the Journal of the Royal Statistical Society: Series B. [\[Available here.\]](https://arxiv.org/abs/2506.21953)
+(2025). *‘’Universal modelling of auto-covariance functions via spline kernels’’*.
+Submitted to the Journal of the Royal Statistical
+Society: Series B. [\[Available here.\]](https://arxiv.org/abs/2506.21953)